pedalboard/.github/profile/README.md

 - less than a concrete product, this project offers a platform to build pedals on top.
 - the goal ist to build a useful tool for life performance, its not intended to be a playground to fiddle around on stage.

-## Radically Open Source
-The Open Pedalboard Platform is fully Open Source.
-That means everything you need to build or modify the machine can be found on this GitHub page.
-All tools that are used are also Open Source:
-- [KiCad](https://www.kicad.org) to design the PCBs
-- [OpenSCAD](https://openscad.org/) to design 3d printable parts
-- [LumenPnP](https://www.opulo.io/) to assemble the PCBs
-- [Rust](https://www.rust-lang.org/) to develop the MIDI controller firmware
-- [ELK audio OS](https://www.elk.audio/how-elk-audio-os-works) as real-time audio processor

-Without all these tools, also this project would not be possible.
-Great thanks to all contributors!

 ## Discussion

 Please join us on the [community Discord server](https://discord.gg/ncyKyryHAc).